tusharmalankiya/stop-watch/README.md

 # STOPWATCH

-A simple and interactive stopwatch application built using HTML, CSS, and JavaScript.
+An intuitive and interactive stopwatch application developed using HTML, CSS, and JavaScript.

 ## Demo
 - You can see a live demo of the stopwatch at [here](https://tusharmalankiya.github.io/stop-watch/).